EverestWorks/EverTerm/README.md

 Use py2exe as:
 'python setup.py py2exe' in the src directory

-Christmas update signals the near end of Phase 1 development
+Christmas update signals that we have entered Phase 2